ndenicolais/SpeechAndText/README.md

 ## 🛠️ Package Structures

 ```
 com.denicks21.speechandtext     # Root Package
 ├── navigation                  # Refers to the interactions that allow you to navigate in the app.
 │   ├── NavGraph                # Contains all of app destinations and actions.
 │   └── NavScreens              # Contains a sealed class with object corresponds to a screen and its routes.
+|
+├── screen                      # App screens
+|   │   ├── HomePage            #.
+|   │   ├── InfoPage            #.
+|   │   ├── IntroPage           #.
+|   │   ├── SpeechToTextPage    #.
+|   │   ├── TextToSpeechPage    #.
 │
-├── ui                      # Fragment / View layer
+├── ui                          # UI resources
 │   ├── composables             #
 |   │   ├── CustomBackPress     # Component that control and prevent back button action
 |   │   ├── CustomDrawer        # Navigation drawer menu with app screens
 |   │   ├── CustomTopBar        # Bar that represent the app name and drawer menu
 |
 ├── theme                       # Theme components
 |   │   ├── Color               # Color palette used by the app.
 |   │   ├── Shape               # Components shapes of Compose used by the app.
 |   │   ├── Theme               # Theme used by the app.
 |   │   ├── Type                # Typography styles for the fonts used by the app.
 ├── MainActivity                # Main activity
 ```

 ## 📎 Screen preview